-Respond to the following prompts:
+Respond to the setup prompt:

 - 1. If you have not temporarily disabled SELinux, you may get a warning.
 Accept the default (y), and continue. - 2.
 By default, Ambari Server runs under root.
 Accept the default (n) at the Customize user account for ambari-server daemon prompt, to proceed as root.
-If

-- 3. If you have not temporarily disabled iptables you may get a warning.
+If you want to create a different user to run the Ambari Server, or to assign a previously created user, select y at the Customize user account for ambari-server daemon prompt, then provide a user name.
+Refer to the Ambari Security Guide > Configuring Ambari for Non-Root, for more information about running the Ambari Server as non-root. - 3.
+If you have not temporarily disabled iptables you may get a warning.
 Enter ${\tt y}$ to continue. - 4.
 Select a JDK version to download.
-Enter 1 to download Oracle JDK 1.7.
+Enter 1 to download Oracle JDK 1.8.

-By default, Ambari Server setup downloads and installs Oracle JDK 1.7 and the accompanying Java Cryptography Extension (JCE) Policy Files.
+JDK support depends entirely on your choice of HDP Stack versions.
+Please refer to the Ambari Reference Guide to see which JDK versions are supported by the HDP Stack version you intend to install.
+By default, Ambari Server setup downloads and installs Oracle JDK 1.8 and the accompanying Java Cryptography Extension (JCE) Policy Files.
 If you plan to use a different version of the JDK, see Setup Options for more information.

 - 5. Accept the Oracle JDK license when prompted.
 You must accept this license to download the necessary JDK from Oracle.
 The JDK is installed during the deploy phase. - 6.
 Select n at Enter advanced database configuration to use the default, embedded PostgreSQL database for Ambari.
 The default PostgreSQL database name is ambari.
 The default user name and password are ambari/bigdata.
-Otherwise, to use an existing PostgreSQL, MySQL or Oracle database with Ambari, select y. - If you are using an existing PostgreSQL, MySQL, or Oracle database instance, use one of the following prompts:
+Otherwise, to use an existing PostgreSQL, MySQL or Oracle database with Ambari, select y.

+• If you are using an existing PostgreSQL, MySQL, or Oracle database instance, use one of the following prompts: